 They had to let me catch my flight.
 I mean, what was the alternative?
 Would they punish me for staying too long by making me stay even longer?
 How does that help them achieve their goal?
 Then again, the Sha’taris have no goals.
 They are born.
 They receive qualifications, whether they go to school or not.
 They get a job, whether they have qualifications or not.
 Probably they believe they will go to heaven, whether they were good or not.
 Sha’taris have a powerful sense of their destiny, which they perceive as having nothing to do with working hard or being right.

 All Sha’taris work for the government.
 All of them.
 Okay, not all of them, but near enough.
-The average Sha’tari is schooled to believe that jobs should come from governments, and that all jobs involving sitting behind a desk, being superior to one of life’s losers – the people who did not get government jobs.
-In other words, foreigners.
+The average Sha’tari is schooled to believe that jobs should come from governments, and that every job should involve sitting behind a desk and being superior to one of life’s losers, otherwise known as the people who did not get government jobs, otherwise known as foreigners.
 Every Sha’tari has the job, and duty, and pleasure, of trying to control the anarchic foreign hordes who do all the jobs that no Sha’tari will ever do.
 Sha’taris are the modern-day equivalent of the ancient Spartans, a small people that obsessively subdues the many foreigners around them.
 The Spartans used shield and sword to exert their authority.
 The Sha’taris prefer paper, ink, and rubber stamps.

 Amazingly, fools from other countries would often be overheard lauding the stable government of the Sha’tari Emir.
 Of course the government was stable.
 The government has only one goal: to breed the most self-satisfied, complacent, deluded and dream-bound paper-pushing automatons that the world has ever known.
 Only malcontents ever want to vote for another ruler.
 That is why democracies win – they ride the sustainable energy created by endless waves of malcontents, all of whom want something better.
 In Sha’tar, there is nothing better.
 In Sha’tar, happy government employees are bastions of the status quo.
 And in Sha’tar, the status was always going to be, and will always be, quo.